PreArrive for solo hosts.

 What you're actually trying to do.

 The job to be done is simple: stop absorbing the cost of guests who break the rules, and have something to attach to an AirCover, insurance, or small-claims filing that is not a screenshot of a chat.
-The hosts on this page tend to have a recent dispute on their mind — what brings them to PreArrive is wanting the next guest to actually read and sign the rules so that fewer disputes happen at all.
+The hosts on this page tend to have a recent dispute on their mind.
+What brings them to PreArrive is wanting the next guest to actually read and sign the rules so that fewer disputes happen at all.

 What changes with PreArrive